Can Airlines Detect Dummy Tickets? Explained Clearly

 -

-Always double-check that your reservation shows a visible, verifiable PNR so consulates can confirm it instantly.
+Always double-check that your dummy ticket for visa shows a visible, verifiable PNR so consulates can confirm it instantly.

 These small details make the difference between a smooth visa process and a stressful airport surprise.